lionelguglielmone/challenges/README.md

                 $java ArraySumApp arrayToProcess.txt 16

-   to get the answer to the challenge. arrayToProcess.txt is the file that contains the actual array to be processed "16" is the desired result of pairs [i,j] when summed
+   to get the answer to the challenge.

+   arrayToProcess.txt is the file that contains the actual array to be processed

+   "16" is the desired result of pairs [i,j] when summed

-4. The program has been desinged so that any file containing any number can calculate de product of k adjacent numbers.
-Thus, the generic command is:
+4. The program has been designed so that any file containing any array can be processed for any k value desired.
+Then, the generic command is the following:

-                $java HighestProductApp filename adjacentNumbers
+                $java ArraySumApp filename desiredResult